paluchana/Data-for-HTS-publication/README.md

 # Data for HTS publication

-This repository contains .csv files containing raw data of screening of selected acetogenic strains:
+This repository contains .csv files with raw data from the screening of selected acetogenic strains:

 (a) on industrially relevant saccharides from waste streams and 2G and 3G feedstocks,

 (b) in the presence of common fermentation inhibitors.

-The (a) can be found in the 'Data_ScreeningOnSaccharides.csv', and (b) 'Data_SceeningPresenceOfInhibitors.csv' data files.
+TData for (a) can be found in the 'Data_ScreeningOnSaccharides.csv' file, and for (b) in the 'Data_ScreeningPresenceOfInhibitors.csv' file.

 For more information, please contact the corresponding author.